Ry-an7/Echoes-of-Art/README.md

     "Persistence of Memory": "Desktop/Echoes_of_Art/Paintings/PersistenceofMemory.jpg", }
    ```
+   **Update the paths** to match the location of the painting images on your system.
+The folder containing the paintings, named `Paintings`, is included in the zip folder.
+Make sure the paths point to the correct directory where the paintings are stored.
 3. **Record or Upload Your Audio**<br>
      You can either upload an audio file or record directly using your microphone in the provided Gradio interface.
    - **To upload an audio file:**<br>